- Sermon Notes

 C. This is very pleasing to God

-- Paul says this is acceptable to God, but God is not saying, “That’ll do.”
+- Paul says this is acceptable to God, but it’s not like God is saying, “That’ll do.”
 A better translation would be that God is very pleased.

 - There are many examples of sacrifices that were offered in the Old Testament and God was not pleased.

-- They offered sacrifices that were blind, lame or sick, but what He wanted most was a heart after Him.
+- There were times they offered sacrifices that were blind, lame or sick, but what He wanted most was a heart after Him.

 Malachi 1:8, “When you present the blind for sacrifice, is this not evil?
 And when you present the lame and the sick, is this not evil?
 Why not offer it to your governor?
 Would he be pleased?
 Would he receive you kindly?” says the Lord of hosts.